 Cold Steel Mini Tuff Lite

-You probably skip over Cold Steel when looking for a first knife because of their reputation.
-However, the Mini Tuff Lite is the perfect knife for kids.
+Cold Steel might not be the first brand you consider for a beginner due to its aggressive image, but the Mini Tuff Lite is an excellent, kid-friendly option.
 If you get a folder, you want a lock you never have to worry about.
 Few are as strong as the Tri-Ad lock.

 Cold Steel Pendleton Mini Hunter

-Wait a minute, a small hunting knife for a child?
-Yes!
-The Pendleton Mini Hunter is a small fixed blade that may very well be safer than the folders out there.
+You might raise an eyebrow at the idea of giving a child a hunting knife, but hear me out— the Pendleton Mini Hunter is a small fixed blade that may very well be safer than the folders out there.
 This knife has good steel on its 3-inch blade and a very grippy Kray-Ex handle, so it will stay in a kids dirty hands.

 Buck Deuce

-The Buck Deuce is one of those great knives with a timeless design.
+With its timeless design, the Buck Deuce is a great option for a first knife.
 While nonlocking folders can be a little tricky for first knives, this small slip joint is extremely inexpensive and carries the Buck name, so you know it’s dependable.

-It has two blades: a clip point blade and a coping blade.
-The largest of the blades is just 2 inches and the whole thing weighs less than an ounce.
+It includes two blades: a clip point and a coping blade.
+The largest blade measures just 2 inches, and the whole knife weighs under an ounce—making it ideal for pocket carry.

 Gerber Paraframe Mini